Meet our team

 Helen FlynnHead of Policy, Research & Campaigns

 Jess joined Just Fair in April 2020.
-A passionate advocate for human rights in the pursuit of social justice, Jess has spent nearly 30 years in the UK and international not for profit sector working as a campaigner and senior leader.
-Alongside her Just Fair role, Jess is an independent charity consultant, chair of the UK equality network Equally Ours, and chair of a national children’s charity.
-She is also a fellow of the Royal Society of Arts and has held several CEO, Director, and board roles in the charity sector.
-In her spare time, she is a keen swimmer.
+A passionate advocate for human rights in the pursuit of social justice, Jess has spent over 30 years in the UK and international not for profit sector working as a campaigner and senior leader.
+Alongside her Just Fair role, Jess is an independent consultant in the not-for-profit sector.
+She has held several CEO, Director, and board roles in the charity sector, and in her spare time is a keen swimmer.

 Helen holds an LLM in Human Rights and Criminal Justice from Queen’s University Belfast.
 She has over ten years experience researching and campaigning on behalf of NGOs, community groups and grassroots organisations towards the better realisation of human rights.
 Helen has a particular interest in the domestic implementation of international human rights standards and has worked to find ways to better facilitate access to UN monitoring mechanisms for those engaged in grassroots human rights work both in the UK and Latin America.
 Outside of work Helen likes to read fiction, walk in the countryside, haphazzardly garden and drink copious amounts of tea.

-Kate joined Just Fair in November 2021 as Administrator.
+Kate joined Just Fair in November 2021 as Administrator, adding research to her role in 2022.
 Alongside her role at Just Fair, Kate is working on a PhD in law at Pompeu Fabra University in Barcelona.
 The focus of her research is on work time and the minimum wage.
 Prior to her studies, Kate practised as an employment rights solicitor in the UK until 2018.